 The IPERS retirement plan is a defined benefit pension plan.
 Retirement income is contingent on a formula based on your years of service and salary earned.

-- Individual Retirement Counseling Sessions - For IPERS members within 5 years of retirement
+Individual Retirement Phone Counseling Sessions for IPERS members within five years of retirement:

-- Individual counseling sessions teach members about their retirement account, including possible retirement dates, benefit payout options and service purchase options.
+Individual counseling sessions teach members about their retirement account, including possible retirement dates, benefit payout options and service purchase options.
+These sessions are currently being held over the phone.
+IPERS will call you at your scheduled time to discuss your information.
 Schedule your 30-minute counseling session today!

 Enrolling in IPERS General Information